Colon Cancer Genes

 Gene testing can identify some people who carry genes for FAP and some HNPCC cases of colon cancer.

 But, the tests are not perfect at this point in time.
 So, some families may have alterations in the FAP or HNPCC gene that cannot be detected.
 Though FAP and HNPCC are the most common hereditary causes of colon cancer, there are other genes that may also contribute to a family history of colorectal cancer or polyps.

-FAP can be a childhood onset condition.
+FAP can start in childhood.
 Screening for polyps begins between ages 7-12.
-Some physicians even recommend screening for liver tumors starting at birth.
-Therefore genetic risk assessment is sometimes done in childhood.
+Some doctors even advise screening for liver tumors starting at birth.
+Therefore genetic risk assessment is done in childhood.

 Patients with Lynch syndrome or strongly suspected Lynch need to have colonoscopy exams starting at age 20-25, and this needs to be repeated every one to two years.
-Also, screening for endometrial cancer is recommended and includes transvaginal ultrasound and endometrial biopsy.
-This is usually initiated between the ages of 25-35 and repeated every year.
+Also, screening for endometrial cancer is advised and includes transvaginal ultrasound and endometrial biopsy.
+This most often started between the ages of 35-40 and done each year.

-Some patients pursue surgery to reduce their cancer risks.
+Some patients have surgery to reduce their cancer risks.
 Careful screening can increase early detection of subsequent cancers.
-These cancers usually start young so screening must start before age 50.
-Although some of these options may reduce the risk for developing colon cancer, no option totally eliminates this risk.
+These cancers most often start young so screening must start before age 50.
+Though some of these options may reduce the risk for developing colon cancer, no option totally get rids of this risk.